DTC338: Digital Publishing

 Course Rationale

 DTC 338: Digital Publishing focuses on the theories, production workflows, design strategies and distribution practices of multi-format digital publishing.
-Students will learn how to turn a text file into an html file, an epub file, a Kindle file, a pdf and a printed book.
+Students will learn how to turn a text file into various publication formats.
 Research will be guided by questions from class readings and discussions, as well as from student projects that prototype ideas or techniques.
-Class topics include media integration, design for multiple devices, reading interfaces, social networks, file formats, copyright, open source, digital promotion and hybrid (digital/print) workflows.
+Class topics include media integration, design for multiple devices, reading interfaces, social networks, file formats, copyright, open source and open access, digital promotion, future publishing in the metaverse and hybrid (digital/print) workflows.

 All completed research projects will be published in the DPI (Digital Publishing Initiative) Journal.